ScratchyCode/ChatRoom/README.md

 ## 👉 Usage

-1. We will have to start our Server first.
+1. We will have to start our server first.
 ``` shell
 python server.py
 ```
-2. Run the Client file, to start the conversation.
+2. Run the client file, to start the conversation.
 ``` Shell
 python client.py
 ```
 <br>
-3. Now Enter a nickname, password and start your chatting.
+3. enter a nickname, password and start your chatting.

 ## v1.2 Updates